Sweet and Savory Ground Chicken Picadillo (Easy 30 Minute Skillet)

 Instructions

-• Prepare the ingredients: chop the peppers, onions, garlic, and tomatoes if you are using fresh and set them aside.
+• Prepare the ingredients: chop the peppers, onions, garlic, and tomatoes and set them aside.

 • Cook the aromatics: Add the olive oil to the skillet over medium heat.
 Once the oil is hot, add the onions, garlic, and peppers and cook them until they begin to turn soft.